 Every year, millions of baseball fans across the country tune in to the annual Little League World Series that takes place in Williamsport, Pennsylvania.
-Everyone from kids to adults to current Major League Baseball players cheer on 11- and 12-year-old little leaguers living out their dreams and making spectacular catches like this one.
+Everyone from kids to adults to current Major League Baseball players cheer on 12-year-old Little Leaguers living out their dreams and making spectacular catches like this one.

 The tournament is an absolute blast as long as dads aren’t brawling.
 Some players, like phenom pitcher Mo’ne Davis and her 70-mph fastball, excel and find themselves on the cover of Sports Illustrated, guests of big-time talk shows and invited to the White House.

-There have been plenty others, but here are the 14 MLB players you need to know who tore up the Little League World Series.
+There have been plenty others (more than 50 and counting), but here are the 14 MLB players you need to know who tore up the Little League World Series.

 Cody Bellinger, Los Angeles Dodgers